-Japan hangs seven for doomsday cult sarin attacks on Tokyo subway in 1995
+Japan hangs seven members of doomsday cult that attacked subway with sarin

 “The death penalty can never deliver this as it is the ultimate denial of human rights,” Hiroka Shoji, the group’s East Asia Researcher, said in a statement.

+“I cheered when I heard he’d been killed, but worry that his former followers might deify him and do something.
+We have to be on guard for a while,” said Twitter user Chie.

-Cult leader Asahara, 63, a pudgy, partially blind yoga instructor, was sentenced to hang in 2004 on 13 charges, including the subway gas attacks and a series of other crimes that killed at least a dozen people.
+Asahara, 63, a pudgy, partially blind yoga instructor, was sentenced to hang in 2004 on 13 charges, including the subway gas attacks and other crimes that killed at least a dozen people.

 He pleaded not guilty and never testified, but muttered and made incoherent remarks in court during the eight years of his trial.
 The sentence was upheld by the Supreme Court in 2006.